HakiimJ/hakiimj.github.io/_pages/about.md

 > *“When I was young, I admired clever people.
 Now that I am old, I admire kind people.”* — Abraham Joshua Heschel

 Recent updates:
-* <b>2026 June</b>: Delivered a guest lecture on R Programming Language for Data Science at the Department of Computer and Mathematical Science, Universiti Teknologi MARA, Malaysia.
+* <b>2026 June</b>: Delivered a guest lecture on R for Data Science at the Department of Computer and Mathematical Science, Universiti Teknologi MARA, Malaysia.
 [Materials are temporarily available.](https://drive.google.com/drive/folders/1-zB0onwWxOc05Nt23ZQq-TaDseG_oABD?usp=sharing)
 * <b>2026 May</b>: Delivered a Data Analytics workshop at Kolej Dua Belas, Universiti Putra Malaysia.
 * <b>2026 May</b>: Delivered a workshop on AI Automation at Hospital Dalat, Sarawak.
 * <b>2026 April</b>: Delivered guest lectures on (1) symbolic data analysis for machine learning in healthcare and (2) machine learning for healthcare clinical analytics (projects from Malaysia and Singapore) at Universitas Brawijaya, Indonesia.